-This policy sets out our approach to supporting children/young people with Special Educational Needs (SEN).
-For more information about how we support children/young people with SEN please also see our SEN Information Report.
+This policy sets out our approach to supporting children/young people with special educational needs (SEN).
+For more information about how we support children/young people with SEN please also see our School Information Report for SEN.

 There is information about the support that the Local Authority and other services provide in the East Sussex Local Offer for SEN.